D04: The Role of a Lietime

 GOOD_E: It doesn't seem right to treat people this way.
 And they haven't broken any story.

-WRITER WITH A BROKEN LEG (WRITER 3): Okay, okay, okay, okay, okay, okay.
+WRITER 3: Okay, okay, okay, okay, okay, okay.

-GOOD_E: The guy they threw out has just come back.
+GOOD_E: The guy they threw out has just come back!

-[The writer with a broken leg gets redefenestrated.]
+[the writer with a broken leg gets redefenestrated]

 SHAE: You know it doesn't seem right, GOOD_E, but the vibe?
-I think I'm gonna thrive in here
+I think I'm gonna thrive in here.

-GOOD_E: But Shae I thought we were supposed to keep a low profile
+GOOD_E: But Shae, I thought we were supposed to keep a low profile.

 HEAD WRITER: Hey!

-SHAE: Oh
+SHAE: Oh!

 HEAD WRITER: The watch has a pitch?
-Alright let's hear it.
+Alright, let's hear it.

 WRITER 4: Thought you had a pitch!

-WRITER 4: I don't think he's gotten to the idea.
+WRITER 4: I don't… think he's gotten to the idea.

-WRITER WITH A BROKEN LEG: No we don't… Did we hear the idea?
+BROKEN-LEG WRITER: Uh… yeah, we don't… Did we hear the idea?

-GOOD_E: Oh no the idea is that there is no conflict, that everyone gets along and everyone does the right thing
+GOOD_E: Oh no, the idea is that there is no conflict, that everyone gets along and everyone does the right thing!

 HEAD WRITER: In the whole script?

 GOOD_E: Yeah, the whole script.
+Everyone does the—

-WRITER WITH A BROKEN LEG: What is this, your first day in Holowood?
+BROKEN-LEG WRITER: What is this, your first day in Holowood?
 Great idea, genius.

 GOOD_E: It is my first day.